-- 120 Users affirmed the benefits arising from IFRS 15 disclosures and highlighted that: - (a) IFRS 15 represents a big improvement and a robust standard which has improved comparability across entities; - (b) The quality of the information provided under IFRS 15 significantly increased, even if some diversity across entities exists (e.g., some entities provide better and more useful information than others); - (c) Required disclosures are useful to assess margins and forecast future revenue. - 121 Users provided the following comments on specific disclosures: - (a) Disclosure of changes in contract assets and contract liabilities it is very useful, especially for long-term contracts, because it provides useful information to users to assess how these balances change over time (e.g., changes in the underlying revenue assumptions, it gives visibility to disputes that may arise). - (b) Disaggregation of revenue Lack of detailed information relating to the disaggregation of revenue and difficulties in reconciling this information with that provided for the operating segments.
-Furthermore, a users' organisation highlighted that such a disclosure as provided could reduce the information relating to the distinction between fixed and variable components of revenues. - (c) Remaining performance obligations it provides relevant information to forecast future cash flows and the general direction of the entity's business, especially in the engineering and construction industry. - (d) Proposed reconciliation of the transaction price allocated to the remaining performance obligations some users noted this disclosure may be costly for preparers, but users generally agreed that it could provide useful information. - 122 Furthermore, feedback by the preparer respondents to the EFRAG-supported academic survey (see Appendix 2) is indicative that providing disclosures is among the costliest components of IFRS 15 requirements.
+- 121 Constituents representative of user's perspective affirmed the benefits arising from IFRS 15 disclosures and highlighted that: - (a) IFRS 15 represents a big improvement and a robust standard which has improved comparability across entities; - (b) The quality of the information provided under IFRS 15 significantly increased, even if some diversity across entities exists (e.g., some entities provide better and more useful information than others); - (c) Required disclosures are useful to assess margins and to forecast future revenue. - 122 In particular, they provided the following comments: - (a) Disclosure of changes in contract assets and contract liabilities it is very useful, especially for long-term contracts, because it provides useful information to users to assess how these balances change overtime (e.g., changes in the underlying revenue assumptions, it gives visibility to disputes that may arise); - (b) Disaggregation of revenue Lack of detailed information relating the disaggregation of revenue and difficulties in reconciling this information with that provided for the operating segments.
+Furthermore, a users' organisation highlighted that, albeit in very limited circumstances (e.g., telecommunication industry), such a disclosure as provided could reduce the information relating the distinction between the fix and variable components of revenues; - (c) Remaining performance obligations it provides a very relevant information to forecast future cash flows and the general direction of the entity's business, especially in the engineering and construction industry; - (d) Proposed reconciliation of the transaction price allocated to the remaining performance obligations some users questioned the cost-benefits balance of this proposed additional disclosure, especially under preparers' perspective; however, they generally agreed that it could be a useful information. - Furthermore, feedback by the preparer respondents to the EFRAG-supported academic survey (see Appendix 2) is indicative that providing disclosures is among the costliest components of IFRS 15 requirements.